manderson2004/manderson2004/README.md

 - 👋 Hi, I’m @manderson2004
 - 👀 I’m interested in exploring new worlds or at least new aspects of life on this one
-- 🌱 I’m currently learning to be a full stack developer...more to be revealed on to be revealed on this
+- 🌱 I’m currently learning to be a full stack developer...more to be revealed on this
 - 📫 How to reach me: mskcc2009@gmail.com

 <!---